 As far as we know, for now, Text Prediction in Windows 10 supports English language only.
 Some claims that it also works for Hindi and Malay words (but certainly not perfect yet).
 Give it a try with your default language and see if it works.

-Turn on/off Multilingual Text Prediction in Windows 10
+Turn on or off Multilingual Text Prediction

 If you are typing in more than one Latin based languages, you can turn on the multilingual text prediction option to allow it to also suggest texts based on the recognized languages you’re typing.